Close

 Step 7: Visa Collection and Verification

 Collect your processed visa according to embassy instructions.
+For e-visas, print the electronic authorization or save it on your phone to present upon arrival.
 Verify all details immediately upon receipt, including dates, spelling, and visa conditions.
-Report any discrepancies to embassy staff before leaving the premises.
+Report any discrepancies to embassy staff or immigration officials before leaving the premises.